Quantum walk approach to simulating parton showers: Quantum walks

 In the classical case, the coin operation is carried out by evaluating a classical coin.
 Based on the outcome of this coin, the shift operator moves the walker in the correct direction.
 Here we will attribute the coin state $\vert \uparrow \rangle$ to the walker moving in the positive $x$ direction and the $\vert \downarrow \rangle$ state to the walker moving in the negative $x$ direction.
 After the step process is complete, the walker is either in the $x=-1$ or $x=1$ position.
 In contrast to the classical case, the quantum coin operation is based on a \textit{quantum coin}.
 In this example, we will consider the Hadamard coin,

-which gives an equal chance for the coin to be measured in each of the coin states.
+which gives an equal chance for the coin qubit to be measured in each of the coin states.
 The quantum coin operation puts the system into a superposition of the basis states of the $\mathcal{H}_C$ space.
 The shift operation is then performed, moving the walker into a superposition of the position states, $x=-1$ and $x=1$.
-A measurement after the step collapses the wavefunction to recover the classical case of the walker being in either the $x=-1$ or $x=1$ position.
+If a measurement is performed after the step, the wavefunction collapses to recover the classical case of the walker being in either the $x=-1$ or $x=1$ position.

 The Hadamard coin used here is a balanced unitary coin operation\footnote{Strictly speaking, the Hadamard coin introduces a bias to the quantum walk through the phase on the coin qubit.
 This is discussed in detail in \cite{Kempe} and references therein.
-Here we remove this bias by using a symmetric initial state.} and therefore the coin and shift operations can be defined as a single unitary transformation to the initial qubit state,
+Here we remove this bias for a general quantum walk by using a symmetric initial state, obtaining the distribution presented in Figure~\ref{fig:100StepWalks}.} and therefore the coin and shift operations can be defined as a single unitary transformation to the initial qubit state,

 which is applied iteratively to represent the number of steps.
 For a quantum walk of $N$ steps, the propagation of the walker is described by the transformation $U^N$ \cite{Kempe}.
 An example of running a linear, one-dimensional, $N=100$ step, random walk for both the classical case and the quantum case is shown in Figure~\ref{fig:100StepWalks}.
-The classical case has been achieved by measuring the $coin$ qubit at each step, removing the superposition from the system.
+The classical case has been achieved by measuring the coin qubit at each step, removing the superposition from the system.
 As expected, the classical walk yields a Gaussian distribution of positions centred about the initial position of the particle, with the variance $\sigma^2 = N$.
-In contrast, the quantum random walk, where the quantum interference between the intermediate steps of the walk process, results in a distribution that is dramatically different from the classical case.
+In contrast, the quantum random walk, where there are quantum interference effects between the intermediate steps of the walk process, results in a distribution that is dramatically different from the classical case.
 It can be shown \cite{Kempe, Ambainis} that the variance of the quantum random walk process goes as $\sigma^2 \sim N^2$.
 This is a remarkable attribute of the quantum random walker, which propagates quadratically faster than the classical walker.
-The average distance of the walker from the initial position is $\sigma = \sqrt{N}$ and $\sigma \sim N$ for the classical and quantum walks, respectively.
+The average distance of the walker from the initial position is $\sigma = \sqrt{N}$ and $\sigma \sim N$ for the classical and quantum walks respectively.